zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 # Changelog

-## 2.0.2
+## 2.1
-- Fixed non-applied faces and voices from tempaltes on soldiers on dedicated server
+- Increased durability of loot crate
 - Seaports will be used in airspace control